 Frequently Asked Questions

-Brightspace is UCD's new Virtual Learning Environment (VLE).
-Cohort 1 modules have now been transferred from Blackboard to the Brightspace environment and will be available to students from 7th January 2019.
+Brightspace is UCD's Virtual Learning Environment (VLE).
+All modules have now been transferred to the Brightspace environment and are available to students since January 2019.

 UCD IT services are running a series of Training sessions for Module Coordinators and teaching staff that can be viewed here.